intel/neural-compressor/examples/pytorch/image_recognition/peleenet/README.md

   python main.py --tune --pretrained -j 1 /path/to/imagenet
   ```

-Examples of enabling iLiT auto tuning on PyTorch ResNet
+Examples of enabling Intel® Low Precision Optimization Tool auto tuning on PyTorch ResNet
 =======================================================

-This is a tutorial of how to enable a PyTorch classification model with iLiT.
+This is a tutorial of how to enable a PyTorch classification model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-iLiT supports three usages:
+Intel® Low Precision Optimization Tool supports three usages:

 1. User only provide fp32 "model", and configure calibration dataset, evaluation dataset and metric in model-specific yaml config file.